rogelj/iOS-Bootcamp-22/Week_03/readme.md

 - `mapValues` - returns a new dictionary containing the keys of this dictionary with the values transformed by the given closure
 - `compactMapValues` - returns a new dictionary containing only key-value pairs that have non-nil values

+# Enums

+- Note that enums can have either raw values or associated values but not both.

 **More About Algorithms**

 - Course: [“Data Structures & Algorithms in Swift”](https://www.raywenderlich.com/977854-data-structures-algorithms-in-swift)